Recruitment Materials & Guidelines

 - A contact name with either a phone number or e-mail address

-- State whether subjects will be paid for their time and effort
+State whether participants will be paid for their time and effort

 Acceptable: